tuannvm/varuna/docs/abnormality-detection-agent-plan.md

 ## Overview
 Build an intelligent system monitoring agent using OpenAI Agents SDK to detect anomalies and coordinate incident response.
 This agent will act as an orchestration layer on top of existing monitoring infrastructure.

-## 🚀 MVP: Simple Threshold Alert Agent (Start Here!)
+## 🚀 MVP: PagerDuty Incident Context + Monitoring Agent (Start Here!)

-**Build this first** - A single Monitor Agent that detects CPU/memory threshold violations and sends Slack alerts.
+**Build this first** - A smart Monitor Agent that checks PagerDuty incidents, correlates with system metrics, and provides context-aware alerts.

 **Why This MVP**:
-- Demonstrates core OpenAI Agents SDK usage
+- **Starts with real incident data** from PagerDuty MCP server
+- Correlates incidents with Prometheus metrics for deeper insights
 - Uses built-in MCP server support (no separate MCP library needed!)
-- Provides immediate value with threshold monitoring
+- Provides immediate value with intelligent incident analysis
 - Foundation for more complex features
 - **Can be built and tested in one day**